Call 1 and 1B have now closed.

 Fellowship Offers to Successful Candidates

-Human Resources will issue letters of offer to successful candidates based on the final funding decision of the Steering Committee.
-The Programme Manager will provide feedback to all applicants.
+The MedTrain Programme Manager will inform successful candidates, after which Human Resources will issue formal letters of offer based on the final funding decision of the Steering Committee.

 All candidates have a right to a redress procedure if they feel that there has been a shortcoming in the way their proposal was evaluated and that this shortcoming may affect the final decision on whether to fund it or not, or if they believe that the results of the eligibility checks are incorrect.
 To avail of that procedure the applicant needs to submit a request for redress within 15 working days of receiving feedback of the eligibility check or proposal evaluation.
 Requests must be sent by email to firstname.lastname@example.org using the redress form available above.
 Redress requests will be examined by a Redress Committee.
 Please see the Redress Request Form or Guide for Applicants for further details.